FLOATING-POINT/fleximodal.tv/wp-content/plugins/betterdocs/README.txt

 Customize documentation pages from setting or even add shortcode (PRO), page builder widgets and more to get full authority to make it stand out for your web visitors.

+## 💯 100% COMPATIBILITY WITH ELEMENTOR PAGE BUILDER ##

+Design amazing single docs and docs archive page without any hassle with Elementor Page Builder

+## 🔥 SINGLE DOC TEMPLATE WITH ELEMENTOR ##

+Show off your creativity and create an amazing single doc template with Elementor Theme Builder

+## 🚀 DOCS ARCHIVE TEMPLATE WITH ELEMENTOR ##

+Design stunning Docs page and Docs Category archive template with Elementor Theme Builder

 ## 🤖 INSTANT ANSWER BOT TO REDUCE SUPPORT TICKETS (PRO) ##

 Help your customers browse the docs and knowledge base articles right from the chat window without leaving the page and reduce the support tickets.